uscreen/dev-service/README.md

 Before running the services you should ensure that the used ports (see below) are not occupied by other applications or services running locally on your computer.

 Start all services with `service start`.
-You can run `service list` to see the stats of the started services.
+You can run `service list` to see the stats of the started services, use `service logs` for showing the services' logs (abort with ⌘-C).

 By default, the started nginx service returns `Hello World` when called via `curl localhost`.